opensearch-project/opensearch-benchmark-workloads/neural_search/README.md

 * `variable_queries` (default: 10000) Number of variable queries will be used for the search task, 0 means fixed query.
 * `warmup_iterations`: Number of Warmup iteration of each search client executes.
 * `warmup-time-period` (default: 120): Amount of time, in seconds, to warm up the benchmark candidate
+* `nested` (default: false): A boolean defining whether we should use nested embedding for semantic search and sparse search.
+* `chunking` (default: false): A boolean defining whether we should enable the auto chunking for semantic fields.
+Used for neural query semantic fields.
+* `use_semantic_field` (default: false): A boolean defining whether we should create the index with a semantic field.
+Used for neural query semantic fields.
+* `model_type` (default: sparse): A string(sparse or dense) defining what model we should deploy for the semantic field.
+Used for neural query semantic fields.

 ### Specifying Workload Parameters